 Housing costs in Burien are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities, Burien isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burien are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burien is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burien is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Burien who work in office and administrative support (11.77%), management occupations (10.32%), and sales jobs (9.13%).
+There are especially a lot of people living in Burien who work in office and administrative support (10.74%), management occupations (9.35%), and sales jobs (9.19%).

 Also of interest is that Burien has more people living here who work in computers and math than 95% of the places in the US.